bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 When you do this, just relax, alright?
-Because more than likely, you&apos;'re going to see so many errors, right?
+Because more than likely, you&apos;re going to see so many errors, right?
 You might have a 15-20 line web page.
 How in the heck did it generate 52 errors, right?
-It doesn&apos;'t make sense.
+It doesn&apos;t make sense.
 The thing is, one little error at the top can propagate and cause a lot of other not real errors as you go down.
 So when you run it through the checker, always start at the top.
 Find that first error, fix that error, run the validator again.

-If you can&apos;'t exactly figure out how to fix it, well, hey, it&apos;'s the Internet, right?
+If you can&apos;t exactly figure out how to fix it, well, hey, it&apos;s the Internet, right?
 You can search for solutions online and in forums.
 Usually your best bet is to just copy and paste that error and put it into the search bar, okay?
 You can do it.